ckormanyos/soft_double/README.md

 does not support 64-bit built-in `double` or `long` `double` and these are limited to 32-bits.

-As we move forward with more detailed examples, some verification of numerical correctness does, in fact, use 64-bit built-in `double`.
-This assumes that this data type is supported on the target system/compiler combination.
+Detailed examples, testing and verification of numerical correctness in the soft_double project do, in fact, use 64-bit built-in `double`.
+Thexamples and verifications mandate that an 64-bit built-in `double` data type is actually supported on the target system/compiler combination.

 The following more detailed example provides an in-depth examination into effectively using soft_double.
 This code computes and checks the value of